fromsantanu/fromsantanu/README.md

 ### Complete Case Studies

-- [Tubeculosis in India (TBI)](https://github.com/fromsantanu/TBI-Main) : A case study about treatment of Tuberculosis in India
+- [Tubeculosis in India (TBI)](https://github.com/fromsantanu/TBI-Main) : A complete case study based on Government Report on Tuberculosis in India (2023).
+It is an informative content for anyone interested in epidemiology of Tuberculosis in India

 ## About Me (Watch the video)
 [![Watch the video](https://img.youtube.com/vi/9Fm0vvlb7JQ/hqdefault.jpg)](https://www.youtube.com/watch?v=9Fm0vvlb7JQ)